zekroTJA/zekro-de-rewrite/README.md

 ![Main CI](https://github.com/zekroTJA/zekro-de-rewrite/workflows/Main%20CI/badge.svg) &nbsp; [![Build Status](https://travis-ci.org/zekroTJA/zekro-de-rewrite.svg?branch=master)](https://travis-ci.org/zekroTJA/zekro-de-rewrite)

-This is the source code that powers my personal web page [zekro.de](https://zekro.de).
+This is the source code of my personal web page [zekro.de](https://zekro.de).

 The web page is created with the [**VueJS**](https://vuejs.org) MVVM framework.
-The compiled production files are then served by [**seiteki**](https://github.com/zekroTJA/seiteki), a light web server self-created in Go using fasthttp and aimed to be used in Docker images.
+The compiled production files are then served by [**seiteki**](https://github.com/zekroTJA/seiteki), a light web server designed for SPAs which is self-created in Go using fasthttp and is aimed to be used in Docker images.

+## Copyright

+The soucre code if this project is coevered by the [MIT License](https://github.com/zekroTJA/zekro-de-rewrite/blob/master/LICENSE).
+When you want to use my code, please follow the conditions mentioned in the license.

+**Attention: You are not allowed to use my logo or publish it somewhere in any way without my explicit permission.** If you want to use my logo, please contact me (contact[at]zekro.de).

+Any other logos used like the logos of social networks or technologies used are not my own and i do not hold any copyright permission on them.

 ## Try yourself